HIM003/simclr_core_disturbance/README.md

 ### Usage

+This code is designed to be executed on the command line using Python 3.8.
+The exact dependencies can be found in the yml file.

 #### Transfer learning (both supervised and self-supervised) of network trained on ImageNet (Experiments 1, 5, 6):

 1) Models trained on ImageNet available to download here: